Uncategorized

 Why use dedicated software to run my community?

 Because managing groups on LinkedIn, Google Forms, Excel spreadsheets and manual emails quickly becomes time-consuming.
-Software like SuperConnectr allows you to structure your activities, personalise your platform with your brand universe, segment your members, automate tasks and keep track of all community activity.
+Software like SuperConnectr, allows you to structure your activities, personalise your platform with your brand universe, segment your members, automate tasks and keep track of all community activity.

 What features are essential for running a successful network?